Rectangle-Technologies/jeevika-shah-jewellery-frontend/README.md

 - [ ] This issue is there everywhere where an image is being displayed. ![alt text](image-3.png)
 - [ ] On the product page, implement zoom on hover for images
 - [ ] Size should be a drop-down menu and it should only show the displayName property, not the weightOfMetal. weightOfMetal is for internal use
-- [ ] When a user registers, they should be logged in as well.
-After registering, they don't need to sign in.
-In the response of verifyOtp, token also comes.